kleros/vea/contracts/docs/censorshipTest.md

 ## Missing Blocks

+A live view of the past 30 days of missing blocks on mainnet is available [here](https://censorship-oracle-frontend.vercel.app/).
+A jupyter notebook to calculate censroship test parameters is available [here](https://github.com/shotaronowhere/CensorshipOracle/tree/main/scripts/notebooks).

 ### Ethereum Mainnet

 Over a recent series of 500,000 blocks, 3346 blocks were missing, a rate of 0.67%.